 2. Drain the Taps

-After shutting off the water supply, drain the faucets.
-You’ll want to drain cold taps first to remove any remaining cold water from your pipes to prevent them from freezing.
+After shutting off the water supply, drain the faucets to prevent them from refreezing.

 3. Locate the Leak